-As I mentioned earlier the judge will need to consider the positive test result in the context of its potential impact on your child.
-A connection between the substance abuse and potential harm to your child will need to be strong in many cases to have an order modified.
+As I mentioned earlier, the judge will need to consider the positive test result in the context of its potential impact on your child.
+A connection between substance abuse and potential harm to your child will need to be strong in many cases to have an order modified.

-The reason being is that the basis of a child custody modification case in Texas is that the court will need to see and be presented with evidence to show that a substantial change in circumstances has occurred since the rendition of the previous order.
-This substantial change in circumstances can involve the circumstances of either yourself, your opposing party or your child.
+The reason is that the basis of a child custody modification case in Texas is that the court will need to see and be presented with evidence to show that a substantial change in circumstances has occurred since the previous order rendition.
+This substantial change in circumstances can involve the circumstances of either yourself, your opposing party, or your child.

 For example, our office recently represented a father who filed a custody modification lawsuit here in Harris County.
-Our client had become aware of his ex-wife’s having abused prescription medicine that had been prescribed to treat her depression.
+Our client had become aware of his ex-wife’s having abused prescription medicine prescribed to treat her depression.

-The family law court that had jurisdiction over her case determined that the nature of her health problems being what they were, in combination with the substance abuse that was occurring were strong enough factors to determine that the mother was no longer able to care for our client’s son.
+The family law court that had jurisdiction over her case determined that the nature of her health problems being what they were, combined with the substance abuse that was occurring, were strong enough factors in determining that the mother was no longer able to care for our client’s son.

-Our client testified to the fact that the opposing party had moved three times in the past four months and had been bouncing from job to job as well during that same time period.
+Our client testified that the opposing party had moved three times in the past four months and had been bouncing from job to job as well during that same time period.
 This caused a great deal of turmoil in the life of the parties’ elementary school-aged son.

-As the mother’s abuse of prescription drugs, lifestyle choices and changes in her temperament began to affect the child the judge found sufficient change in circumstances to award our client with primary conservatorship of the child.
+As the mother’s abuse of prescription drugs, lifestyle choices, and changes in her temperament began to affect the child, the judge found sufficient change in circumstances to award our client with the child's primary conservatorship.

 Goals of the court in a lawsuit involving potential substance abuse by a parent

-All family law cases in Texas that involve a child necessarily have the judge take the viewpoint of what would be in the best interests of your child.
-It is not simply what is best for the health of you, or your ex-spouse or anything along those lines.
+All family law cases in Texas that involve a child necessarily have the judge take the viewpoint of what would be in your child's best interests.
+It is not simply what is best for the health of you, or your ex-spouse, or anything along those lines.

-While those are important considerations, obviously, the most important thing in regard to your health is how it impacts the life of your child.
-It is when your decisions regarding what substances to put into your body begin to have an effect on your child that a judge will become concerned to the point where the custody arrangement between you and your ex-spouse may need to be altered.
+While those are important considerations, obviously, the most important thing regarding your health is how it impacts your child's life.
+When your decisions regarding what substances to put into your body begin to affect your child, a judge will become concerned to the point where the custody arrangement between you and your ex-spouse may need to be altered.

-If you believe that your ex-spouse is abusing substances, be they legal or illegal, it is up to you to bring this to the attention of the court.
-If you do not go about modifying your orders in this way there is no other avenue for you to turn to seek a permanent and long-lasting change that can impact your child.
+If you believe that your ex-spouse is abusing substances, be they legal or illegal, it is up to you to bring this to the court's attention.
+If you do not modify your orders in this way, there is no other avenue for you to turn to seek a permanent and long-lasting change that can impact your child.

 One of our licensed family law attorneys is standing by and able to meet with you six days a week.
 A consultation is free of charge and can help you to determine if filing a modification case is in the best interest of your child and your family.